 For years, people have championed a gallon of whole milk/day as a great way to get stronger and bigger.
 And it works.
 Very well.
-I was pretty well insulated, as were most people in the world at that time, from outside ideas so I never really heard of the milk theory until well into college.
+Growing up and learning about training, I was pretty well insulated from training knowledge.
+We had to use our limited experience, common sense and work ethic as well as actively seeking mentors.
+I never really heard of the milk theory until well into college.
 At that time, if I was going to drink anything it was going to be a beer or a shot.
 So I wasn't going to waste time with milk.
 However, I did need to eat, and eat I did.
 Like most young men into training and football, I never ate for pleasure (yes, there was a time eating wasn't an emotional or moral issue with people.)
 I ate for a purpose and that purpose was to get bigger, stronger and to ultimately get better at football.
 And with a small budget and rudimentary cooking skills (remember, you adjust your tastebuds to your cooking, not the other way around), I began the utilitarian effort of eating one pound of ground beef per day.
 Along with a cup of rice and some seasoning salt, this concoction was split into two meals, one eaten when I woke up and one in the evening.
 This worked perfectly with school and practices; I knew I'd be at home at these times.